 Processing the film

-Once the chemistry has been prepared (which you can do in the light) you will need to take your film out of its cartridge and load it onto a spiral/reel before placing it into a developing tank.
+Once the chemicals have been prepared (which you can do in the light) you will need to take your film out of its cartridge and load it onto a spiral/reel before placing it into a developing tank.
 This stage needs to be done in complete darkness and so we have pulled together some tips to help you master this.

 Once the loaded film is in the tank and the tank’s protective lids have been applied you can carry out the remainder of the process in the light.
 You will need to check the development, stop bath and fixer times for that particular film and developer which can be found in the technical data sheets.

-With the chemistry solutions all made up to their correct working dilutions and volumes, a timer at the ready, the loaded film can now be processed.
+With the chemical solutions all made up to their correct working dilutions and volumes, a timer at the ready, the loaded film can now be processed.

 - Start the development by pouring the ILFOTEC DD–X developer solution smoothly, but as quickly as possible, into the tank.
 The tank should stand in a development dish or tray to collect drips.
 Start your timer when you finish pouring.